Heterodox Academy is concerned with promoting open inquiry, constructive disagreement and viewpoint diversity.

 Critically, ethnicity is not the same as race.
 Ethnicities can encompass a wide array of races – for instance, there are Hispanic whites, Hispanic blacks, and everything in between.
 Functional ethnicities are no different: Muslims in the U.S., for instance, are extremely diverse in terms of race and nationality.

-Similarly, “rural” and “working class” are not mere synonyms for “white” (let alone “male”).
+Similarly, “rural” and “working class” are not mere synonyms for “white.”
 In fact, policies and practices which are harmful to rural working class whites are likely to have an especially harmful effect on rural or working class minorities.
-Intersectionality 101: if it is disadvantageous to be rural, and disadvantageous to be Hispanic, then a rural Hispanic person is likely to be much worse off (and a rural Hispanic woman, even more so).

 “Conservative” is not a synonym for “white” either.

-To the extent that people who hold conservative or religious views feel unwelcome in the academy (and especially in social research fields) – it will not just be whites who are excluded, but also a number of blacks and Hispanics (not to mention women):
+To the extent that people who hold conservative or religious views feel unwelcome in the academy (and especially in social research fields) – it will not just be whites who are excluded, but also a number of blacks and Hispanics:

 Although blacks overwhelmingly vote Democrat, they are actually much more heterogeneous in their ideological leanings than their voting patterns would suggest – especially on issues related to gender, sexuality or even immigration.
 Hispanics also tend to be more conservative than whites on a range of social issues.
 Blacks and Hispanics tend to be more religious than whites too.